rstoyanchev/spring-mvc-31-update/uri-variables/slides.md

     public String editForm(@PathVariable String slug){

         // No need to add "slug" to the model
-        // Will be available for rendering
+        // It will be merged in the model

     }